uccser/cs-field-guide/text/en/chapters/complexity-tractability.md

 The knapsack problem is deciding how many of each of these items to include in order to maximise the total value, but the total weight must be less than or equal to a set limit.
 Simply put, the knapsack problem is a decision making problem with resource constraints.

-We could use a greedy algorithm to solve the knapsack problem (i.e. take the most valuable items until we reach the most valuable item), but we are certainly not guaranteed to maximise the total value every time by using this approach.
+We could use a greedy algorithm to solve the knapsack problem (i.e. take the most valuable items until we reach the limit), but we are certainly not guaranteed to maximise the total value every time by using this approach.
+* **For example, suppose you have the following items a greedy algorithm would give you...., while the optimal is....  ** *

 ### Dominating Sets